Coercive Control: Why divorcing a narcissist can be harder than staying married to one

 CE Process Info

-CFR is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists and other mental health professionals whose state licensing boards recognize CE credit provided by APA-approved sponsors.
-The following entities accept continuing education credits provided by APA-approved sponsors: The Pennsylvania State Board of Social Workers, Marriage and Family Therapists, and Professional Counselors; the New Jersey State Board of Marriage and Family Examiners; the Delaware State Board of Professional Counselors of Mental Health and Chemical Dependency Professionals; the Delaware State Board of Social Work Examiners.
-Each professional is responsible for the individual requirements as stipulated by his/her licensing agency.
-Please contact your individual licensing board/regulatory agency to review continuing education requirements for licensure renewal.
-Please note: You must attend "live" (in real-time) to earn CE credits.
+Council for Relationships is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
+Council for Relationships maintains responsibility for this program and its content.
+The following entities accept continuing education credits provided by APA-approved sponsors: the Pennsylvania State Board of Social Workers, Marriage and Family Therapists, and Professional Counselors; the New Jersey State Board of Marriage and Family Examiners; the Delaware State Board of Professional Counselors of Mental Health and Chemical Dependency Professionals; the Delaware State Board of Social Work Examiners.

 Before the event, you will receive an email from CE-Go with access to the virtual event.
-After the event, you will receive access to your evaluation and continuing education certificate via a personalized "attendee dashboard" link, hosted on the CE-Go website.
+After the event, you will receive access to an evaluation and continuing education certificate via a personalized "attendee dashboard" link, hosted on the CE-Go website.
 This link and access to the virtual event will be sent to the email account you used to register for the event.

 Upon accessing the CE-Go "attendee dashboard", you will be able to: